mhavey/marklogic/uml2es/docs/build.md

 The [../examples](../examples) and [../tutorials](../tutorials) of this toolkit show this gradle build in action.
 There are several ways to use it:

 - Movie it into your gradle project as a build script solely for UML2ES.
 Keep a separate build script for your main build work.
 The examples and tutorials take this approach.
+When using it this way, edit plugin versions if needed.
 - Copy its tasks into your existing gradle build file.
 - Copy it into your gradle project and use it as your main gradle build file.
 Add app-specific build tasks to it as needed.